uarksweteam12/team-12-photon/README.md

 1. Install Pillow to load images, please run command in terminal: pip install Pillow

+2. Also install the Python adapter psycopg2 for interacting with the PostgreSQL database pip install psycopg2

-2. Now run the software, please run command in terminal: python splash.py
+3. Now run the software, please run command in terminal: python splash.py

 # Github usernames to real names: